openmanuscript/minuscript/README.md

 - Tools (for convenience)
     - `medit <scene name, no extension>` runs vi on a scene file.
 You can change it to run the editor of your choice.
     - `moutline` prints to sdtout an outline of the manuscript.
 This is the same information found in other files, but it's better formatted.
+    - `maspell`, `maspell-scenes` and `maspell-update` are commands that can help manage project-specific spelling files.
+These should be seen as examples only, because they rely on other constraints (using `vim` and `aspell`, among them)

 Good luck, and please contact me for help and with suggestions.